- Purpose and Applicability

 - Unless it is known that clinically relevant research results, including individual research results will be disclosed to the subject in all circumstances, a statement that such results may not be disclosed to the subject.

 - An explanation of whom to contact for answers to questions about the subjects’ rights and about storage and use of the subject’s private identifiable information or biospecimens, and whom to contact in the event of a research-related harm.

 - Broad consent is appropriately documented, or waiver of documentation is appropriate.

 - If there is a change made for research purposes in the way the identifiable private information or biospecimens are stored or maintained, there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data.

 EXEMPT CATEGORY 8 – Secondary research for which broad consent is required.

-Research involving the use of identifiable private information or biospecimens for secondary research, if a particular set of criteria are met (see “List of Category 8 Criteria”, below).
+Research involving the use of identifiable private information or biospecimens for secondary research, if a particular set of criteria are met (review “List of Category 8 Criteria”, below).